ashoktw/data_pipeline/README.md

 ## Data Governance
 We need to have Data Governance in place to make sure that the data that we store and use is secure, private, accurate, available and usable.

 ## Quality
 To have a proper analysis done, we need to be sure that the data that is used for the analysis is of high quality.

 We can setup data quality checks to continuously monitor the data.
 First we need to define what are the expected formats and values for each of the columns.
+This needs to be reviewed frequently for updates to the rules as it could change in time when new data comes in.

 1. How would you measure the overall data quality of these files?

     Establish key performance indicators to measure the data quality like accuracy, completeness and accuracy.
+    Decide what is the acceptable level for these and setup notification when it goes below the threshold.

 2. What measures would you put in place to identify issues which would effect data quality?